sarthak107/vacation-auto-reply/README.md

 ## Usage 📋

 After running the application, it will periodically check your Gmail inbox for unread emails.
-When it finds any, it will send an auto-reply and apply the label `"open-in-app-backend"` to the email, then move it out of the inbox.
+When it finds any, it will send an auto-reply and apply the label of your choice to the email, then move it out of the inbox.

 Thank-You